shakhscode/Data-Modeling-and-Interactive-Dashboarding-using-Excel/README.md

 [4.
 Designing an Interactive Dashboard](https://github.com/shakhscode/Data-Modeling-and-Interactive-Dashboarding-using-Excel/blob/main/README.md#4-designing-an-interactive-dashboard)

 ### 1. Dataset description
 The dataset is collected from [Maven Analytics](https://www.mavenanalytics.io/data-playground).
-It is a sales data of a pizza store.
-It contains-
+It contains sales records of a pizza store for the year 2015.
+It has
 - 4 tables.
 - 12 dimensions.
 - 48620 instances.